 Leaders and managers for sales, operations, customer service and marketing can better explore data with self-service analytics.
 This is important for understanding business performance, making action-plans and evaluating opportunities.

 Let’s say you want to help sales work effectively to close new deals.
 Have we control or not?

-Filter: Sales date = Future and Status= Open
+Select: Sales date = Future and Status= Open

 Analyze by: Activity

 Here you see 26 million in sales is open, but there are 23 of 27 cases where activities towards these potential customers are NOT registered.
 If this is the case, then you can address the issue in the next sales meeting or one-on-one.
 You find details about each specific cases by clicking on the data point.

 When do I use self-serve analytics?